Flash floods in Penang due to chain reaction from over-development: Environmentalist | theSundaily

 "Water upstream does not have any barricade before flowing down, the soil cannot absorb water anymore while the drainage system is outdated and unsystematic, hence we have to brace for the floods.
 And all this is due to over-development, as it is a chain reaction," he said.

-On the unfateful day, Bandar Baru Air Itam and half of George Town city were flooded after three hours of continuous rain, causing traffic gridlocks on major roads while some were impassable to vehicles, and houses inundated.
+On that day, Bandar Baru Air Itam and half of George Town city were flooded after three hours of continuous rain, causing traffic gridlocks on major roads while some were impassable to vehicles, and houses inundated.

 According to some local residents, the last time Bandar Baru Air Itam was flooded this severely was in 1995 and the nightmare returned last Saturday.